Which Apple Watch should I buy?

 All Apple Watches run watchOS, which is designed to work exclusively with iOS devices and so can’t be used with Android or Windows.
 Check out our smartwatch reviews for devices that are compatible with other operating systems.

-In September 2016, Apple revealed the next version of the operating system – Apple watchOS 3 – which all Series 1 and Series 2 models come equipped with.
+In September 2017, Apple released the next version of the operating system – Apple watchOS 4 – which all Series 1, Series 2 and Series 3 models will come equipped with.
 Older models can be updated with the latest OS version, too.

 Apple’s operating system is a touch-based interface that offers the gamut of smart features.
 You can read and respond to texts and emails, answer and make phone calls, and get social media notifications.
 You can also use the watch to craft social media posts, such as tweets, from scratch, and make contactless payments via Apple Pay.
 You can use the voice-command feature courtesy of Siri.